supernomad/chunky/README.md

 chunkyjs is currently employing `node-cache` in order to store transfer specific metadata.
 This is great for development, however means that chunkyjs in its current state cannot be clustered.
 Support for clustered datastores is on the way.

 ### Contributing
-We would love to have contributors, please just fork our master branch, and then make your changes.
-When you are done open up a PR.
+We welcome contributions, feel free to fork us and make as many PR's as you would like.

 A few guide lines:
+- You should always rebase your branch on our latest master branch before making a PR.
 - We want to maintain a status quo when it comes to the code in chunkyjs.
 So any PR should satisfy our codacy rules, and maintain the `A` ranking we currently have.
-- Again to maintain the status quo all PR's should contain unit-tests that test the piece of additional funcationality or bug fix(s).
+- Again to maintain the status quo all PR's should contain unit-tests that test the additional funcationality and/or bug fix(s).
-- Lastly all PR's should work as intended :)
 - Other than that happy coding